cerner/fhir.cerner.com/content/millennium/r4/foundation/security/provenance.md

 ## Search

-Search for Provenances that meet supplied query parameters:
+Search for provenances that meet the supplied query parameters.

     GET /Provenance?:parameters